About Manoa Falls

-As far as I know, Manoa Falls is not administered by any official authority.
+Manoa Falls resides in Honolulu on the island of Oahu, Hawaii.
+As far as I know, it is not administered by any official authority.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 From the Honolulu/Waikiki area, travel north on University Avenue beyond the campus of the University of Hawaii at Manoa.
 To reach University Avenue from the H-1 Freeway, exit onto University Avenue (exit 24B) or Punahou Avenue (exit 23).

 North of the campus, University Avenue bends to the right and becomes O’ahu Avenue.
 From O’ahu Avenue, turn right onto Manoa Road at the five-way intersection.
 Continue on Manoa Road for about 1.5 miles to the supervised parking lot ($5 fee per vehicle in 2007 when we were there).